 “Senescence is self-programmed cell death,” said Jim Monaghan, Director of the Fresh Produce Research Centre at Harper Adams University.
-“It’s meant to break down and recirculate to the rest of the plant,” he said.
+“It’s meant to break down and recirculate to the rest of the plant.”

-To stave off yellowing, make sure to keep your arugula cool.
+To stave off yellowing, keep your arugula chilly.
 Cooler temps slow down respiration and slower respiration means slower aging (sorry, however, to report that sleeping in a fridge does not slow the human aging process).

 *Yes, takes in oxygen and releases carbon dioxide.
 That’s respiration.
 Photosynthesis, a different process, takes in carbon dioxide and releases oxygen.
 The Royal Society of Chemistry has more.